chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 With his new friend now in the truck, Jeremy starts the drive back towards the ranch manager's house.
 The ranch manager's name is Craig.
 It's possible that maybe this dog is from a neighboring ranch and Craig may know where he lives.
-If nothing else, Craig would probably know the phone numbers of the nearby ranches and could give them a call.
+If Craig doesn't know where this dog lives, he probably knows the phone numbers of the nearby ranches and can start making some calls.

 On the way to Craig's house, Jeremy grabs a quick selfie with the dog and posts it to Facebook.
 Anyone recognize this dog??